 The point is that it is your name and you can use it as you please.
 Or that is how is should be.

 Carbon copies are dead.
-No one "types" any more.
+Data storage is almost free.
+We don't need to scribble information on little slices of dead trees.
 A newly smaller and increasingly interconnected world means we all deal with a much greater variety of people in our daily lives.

 For all of these people the old misleading standard of "first name, middle initial" on fill-in-the-blank forms are not just annoying and frustrating, they are inaccurate and misleading.